 As you grow your company, you will start establishing many different departments and hiring new employees.

 Everyone knows the mission statement.
 Everyone has something to refer to when making an important decision.
-Mission statements can make sure that each individual facet of your organization is working in concert.
+Mission statements can make sure that each individual facet of your organization is working in concert with one another.